csexton/codeography.com/cv/index.markdown

 ### Projects and Links

+I have a few examples of my desing work up in my [portfolio](/portfolio/).

 I have a technical blog at [codeography.com](http://www.codeography.com/).
 For those curious (and to save you from having to use google) my personal blog is [fuzzymonk.com](http://www.fuzzymonk.com).

 I have many of my personal projects up on [github](http://github.com/csexton), feel free to browse them.